Ablynx agrees Merck cancer deal worth up to 1.7 billion euros

 "Altogether they get some 30 million euros.
 This is not just Merck trying something.
 That was the first deal in 2012," he said.
 "The conclusion from that first project is that they are very pleased with how Ablynx works and they are now coming with a much bigger project."

-Ablynx, loss-making since it listed its shares on the stock market in 2007, makes its revenues through development deals with large pharma groups such as Merck Serono, AbbVie and Boehringer Ingelheim.
+Ablynx, loss-making since it listed its shares on the stock market in 2007, makes its revenues through development deals with large pharma groups such as Merck Serono (MRCG.DE), AbbVie (ABBV.N) and Boehringer Ingelheim. ($1 = 0.7415 euros)

 (Reporting By Philip Blenkinsop; Editing by Pravin Char)